Linear stability analysis for large dynamical systems on directed random graphs: Numerical examples on matrices of finite size

-Power-law random graphs are interesting from a practical point of view, since degree distributions of real-world systems often have tails that are fitted well by power-law distributions~\cite{amaral2000classes, RevModPhys.74.47, dunne2002food, clauset2009power}.
-From a theoretical point of view, we expect that the analytic expressions in Sec.\ref{eq:theory} will {\it not} describe well the spectral properties of random matrices with power-law degree distributions when $a$ is small enough, since these random graph models display {\it finite size effects} and large {\it fluctuations} in the properties of their local neighbourhoods.

 We now resort to direct diagonalization in order to gain a better understanding of the statistics of the leading eigenvalue of power-law random graphs.
-In Fig.~\ref{fig:4a} we plot the sample mean $\overline{\lambda_1}$ of the leading eigenvalue $\lambda_{1}(\mathbf{A})$ and the sample mean $\overline{{\rm Re}[\lambda_2]}$ of the real part of the subleading eigenvalue $\lambda_{2}(\mathbf{A})$ for the ensemble defined by Eq.~(\ref{eq:ensemblePow1}), with $\rho=0$.
-We observe that the theoretical expressions (\ref{eq:outlier}) and (\ref{eq:boundary}) for $\lambda_{\rm isol}$ and $|\lambda_{\rm b}|$, which are the leading and the subleading eigenvalue, respectively, are in very good correspondance with direct diagonalization results when $a\gtrsim 3$.
+In Panel (a) of Fig.~\ref{fig4}, we plot the sample mean $\overline{\lambda_1}$ of the leading eigenvalue $\lambda_{1}(\mathbf{A})$ and the sample mean $\overline{{\rm Re}[\lambda_2]}$ of the real part of the subleading eigenvalue $\lambda_{2}(\mathbf{A})$ as a function of $a$ in the ensemble defined by Eq.~(\ref{eq:ensemblePow1}) for which $\rho=0$.
+We observe that for $a\gtrsim 3$ the theoretical expressions Eqs.~(\ref{eq:outlier}) and (\ref{eq:boundary}) for $\lambda_{\rm isol}$ and $|\lambda_{\rm b}|$, respectively, are in very good agreement with direct diagonalization results for the leading and subleading eigenvalue.
 In the regime $a \lesssim 3$, we observe significant deviations between theory and numerical experiments.
-Such deviations are expected, since $c\rightarrow \infty$ for $a\rightarrow 2^+$, and therefore the theoretical expressions for $\lambda_{\rm isol}$ and $|\lambda_{\rm b}|$ also diverge for $a\rightarrow 2^+$.
-Analogously, in Fig.~\ref{fig:4b} we present results for $\overline{\lambda_1}$ and $\overline{{\rm Re}[\lambda_2]}$ for the ensemble defined by Eq.~(\ref{eq:ensemblePow2}), with $\rho > 0$.
-In this case, the theory works well when $a\gtrsim 4$, whereas for $a \lesssim 4$ we observe significant deviations.
-Indeed, for $a\rightarrow 3^+$ the degree correlation coefficient $\rho$ diverges, and therefore the theoretical expressions for $\lambda_{\rm isol}$ and $|\lambda_{\rm b}|$ also diverge.
-Overall, these results show that the relations (\ref{eq:outlier}) and (\ref{eq:boundary}) work remarkably well for power-law random graphs.
+Such deviations are expected, since $c\rightarrow \infty$ for $a\rightarrow 2^+$, and therefore the theoretical expressions for $\lambda_{\rm isol}$ and $|\lambda_{\rm b}|$ diverge for $a\rightarrow 2^+$.
+Analogously, in Panel (b) of Fig.~\ref{fig4}, we present results for $\overline{\lambda_1}$ and $\overline{{\rm Re}[\lambda_2]}$ as a function of $a$ for the ensemble defined by Eq.~(\ref{eq:ensemblePow2}) for which $\rho > 0$.
+In this case, the theory works well when $a\gtrsim 4$, whereas for $a \lesssim 4$ we observe significant deviations between theory and numerical experiments.
+This is because for $a\rightarrow 3^+$ the degree correlation coefficient $\rho$ diverges, and therefore the theoretical expressions for $\lambda_{\rm isol}$ and $|\lambda_{\rm b}|$ also diverge.
+Overall, these results show that the Eqs.~(\ref{eq:outlier}) and (\ref{eq:boundary}) work remarkably well for power-law random graphs.